aukoyy/dotfiles-zsh/README.md

 ## Steps to bootstrap a new Mac

 1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.
+On newer macs this comes out of the box

 ```zsh
 xcode-select --install